llhovind/naTE/README.md

 - Act on a selection from the context menu: **Open in Editor**, **Copy Path**, **New Folder...**, **Rename...**, **Delete**, or **Properties...** to inspect and change the file's permission bits
-- The status line reports what the directory holds and how much of it the filter hid
+- The status line reports what the directory holds, how much of it the filter hid, and the free space on the volume that directory sits on — re-read when you navigate, not when you re-sort, and shown only while it describes the directory on screen

 #### Transfer mode